 And this guy would hurt them.
 He wouldn’t see anything wrong with it.

 Beyond that bit of reasoning, I could never explain what I did next.
 “Get in the damn car.
 Passenger side.
 You’re coming with me to Portsmouth.”

 The weird thing is he did what I said without arguing.

 He said nothing as I navigated the roads, muttering at traffic lights that didn’t go my way and hoping old Danner wasn’t in the office yet.

 My car was considerably heavier on the right-hand side with him sitting in it.
 This was not how I’d pictured my morning.
-“So are you, like… in line to be king of the Darkness, or something?”
+“So aren’t you, like… in line to be king of the Darkness, or something?”
 I said, which was inane and probably rude, but he’s the one who barged into my life, so.

 “Okay.
 That’s not usually an ‘unfortunately’ kind of thing.”
 It was hard not to look at him.
 I know the form he wore wasn’t real, but damn, he’d done it right: the hint of stubble, the proportion of jawline to the length of throat he showed above his wool coat, the long-fingered hands that rested on his well-appointed lap—hands that managed to look dangerously powerful and dangerously beautiful at the same time.

 All for me?
 He shouldn’t have.